sellersj/crashy-mccrashface/README.md

 to be main.
 By default it will be master, but even if the webhook request is delivered correctly it will not trigger a build since the master branch no longer exists.

+### Building a native image
+You will need the spring release repos and plugin repos set in your settings.xml or maven proxy Run `mvn spring-boot:build-image -P boot-native-image`

+TODO check if we can run the proxy config as suggested with https://stackoverflow.com/a/70794461/2055199